 - Put half the bread cubes in the dish and sprinkle 1 tablespoons of sage and half of the dried cranberries on top.
 Put the rest of the bread in the dish and add another tablespoon of sage and the rest of the cranberries.

 - In a large sauce pan melt the butter over medium heat.

-- When the onions become translucent add the garlic and apples.
-Season with another healthy pinch of the salt and pepper.

-- After the apples have cooked for about 2 minutes, add the garlic for 30 seconds.
+- When the onions become translucent add apples.
+Season with another healthy pinch of salt and pepper.
+After the apples have cooked for about 2 minutes, add the garlic for 30 seconds.

 - Add the vegetable broth to the mixture.
 Season with the rest of the salt and pepper, to taste.
 Add the rest of the chopped sage.

 - Allow the mixture to sauté for another 2 minutes.